Levdbas/support-hours/README.txt

 Yes!
 Feel free to sent me any suggestions or feedback.
 I think this plugin can be optimized quite a lot!

 == Screenshots ==
+1. Dashboard widget, visible for all roles highter then editor.
+Animated by css and js.
+The table shows the last five activities.
+2. Settings page where you can set your E-mail adress.
+Amount of bought hours and input the activities with a date, description and the time spent.
+3. Overview page where all activities are listed.

 == Changelog ==
+= 1.4.2 =

+* Tested up to version 4.9
+* Updated .pot file
+* Added screenshots
+* Switched to multi sass files for css
+* Some extra refactoring

 = 1.4.1 =
 Thank you [Jos Klever](https://wordpress.org/support/users/josklever/) for reviewing the plugin.